PhilippeBoisney/SimpleFloatingActionButton/README.md

 ## Credit

-Ripple effect is based on Zoonooz (Amornchai Kanokpullwad) work (https://github.com/zoonooz/ZFRippleButton).
+This library is based on Zoonooz (Amornchai Kanokpullwad) work (https://github.com/zoonooz/ZFRippleButton).
 Thanks a lot to him !